Art and Design - Photography and Creative Digital Media

 Course Entry Requirements

-Students must complete a short practical project during the summer (details will be sent out in June/July 2019).
+Students must complete a short practical project during the summer.
 A GCSE in Photography grade 5 or above is useful but not essential.
 If you have not studied GCSE Photography, then a minimum grade 4 GCSE in Maths and English is required and a portfolio of creative work is required.
 This can be evidence of Photography or other mediums or work from Art, Textiles, Design and Technology.
 All applicants will be asked to attend a guidance meeting with one of the Photography teachers to discuss the summer project and portfolio and their suitability for the course.

 It is a dynamic and well recognised qualification that compliments all other A level courses.
 It is a fantastic platform for creativity and can lead you into a wide variety of future opportunities and career paths, such as the creative industries, apprenticeships and university courses.

 The course follows the AQA A level linear syllabus and is a Photography, lens and light based media endorsement.
 The creative world is rapidly moving in the direction of Creative Digital Media and this course harnesses the creative possibilities of Digital Technology.
 You will be using both traditional and modern processes to record and manipulate still and moving images (e.g. photographs, digitally manipulated photographs or imagery, Gifs, video and animation).